Cllr. Jonathan Kaye - Mayor of Ware

 Cllr.
-Mrs Rosalie Standley was elected Mayor for the new Civic year at a Ceremony in The Priory on 20th May 2013.
+Jonathan Kaye was elected Mayor for the new Civic year at a Ceremony in The Priory on 16 May 2016.

-If you have any issues you would like to discuss with me or bring to my attention I would be pleased to hear from you; either directly or via the Town Council office at Ware Priory.
+If you have any issues you would like to discuss with the Mayor or bring to his attention, he would be pleased to hear from you; either directly or via the Town Council office at Ware Priory.

 Each year the Mayor chooses one or more charities to support during their year of office.
 This year the Mayor has chosen:

 Cllr Ian Devonshire was elected Alexander Curtis and is the second-youngest deputy mayor in British history.

 The role of Mayor is principally a symbolic one, with the post being held for 12 months, and elected by the full town council.
 Past mayors include: Phyllis Ballam (2015-2016), Ros Standley (2013-2015), Phyllis Ballam (2012-2013), Edward Bedford (2010-2011), Katherine Little (2009-2010), Phyllis Ballam (2008-2009), George Powell (2007-2008), Terrence Milner (2006-2007), Malcolm Alexander (2005-2006), Phyllis Ballam (2004-2005), Jeanette Taylor (2003-2004), Victoria Shaw (2002-2003), Peter Horry (2001-2002) and Jan Wing (2000-2001).